-The foregoing warranty shall be deemed valid and binding upon Seller if and only if Purchaser loads, operates and maintains the equipment supplied hereunder in accordance with the instruction manual provided upon delivery of the equipment.
-Seller does not guarantee the process of manufacture by Purchaser or the quality of product to be produced by subject equipment.
-This warranty does not cover expenses to diagnose, repair or replace components or associated failures.
+The foregoing warranty shall be valid and binding upon Despatch Industries if and only if user loads, operates and maintains the equipment supplied hereunder in accordance with the instruction manual to be provided upon delivery of the equipment.

+Despatch Industries does not guarantee the process of manufacture by user or the quality of product to be produced by the equipment supplied hereunder, and Despatch Industries shall not be liable for lost profits.